Strokkur424/off-brand-sentinel/README.md

 **General management commands**:

-- `/note` -- set a user note without the user being notified
+- `/note`: set a user note without the user being notified
-- `/punishment (search user|show)` -- display information about past punishment
+- `/punishment (search user|show)`: display information about past punishment
-- `/punishment reason` -- update the reason of a past punishment
+- `/punishment reason`: update the reason of a past punishment
-- `/punishment stale` -- mark a punishment as stale; this also acts as an unban or removes a timeout
+- `/punishment stale`: mark a punishment as stale; this also acts as an unban or removes a timeout

 **Factoid commands**

-*Not implemented yet.*
+- `/factoid add`: add a new factoid.
+The `id` is the command name and the `name` is the display name used for the right-click context menu.
+- `/factoid update`: updates an existing factoid.
+- `/factoid source`: retrieves the component source for a factoid.
+- `/factoid remove`: removes a factoid.

 ### Context menu entries